Skip to main content

 FAQs

 • Who Can Participate in Cross Country?
-The Sport of Cross Country is a competitive team sport that is open for all students in grades 7 and 8 in the Bainbridge Island School District and affiliated schools.
+The Sport of Cross Country is a competitive team sport that is open for all students in grades 7 and 8 in the Bainbridge Island School District and affiliated schools (Hyla, Odyssey, home school, etc.).
 A great thing about cross country (abbreviated XC) is that everyone competes!
 Everyone runs the same course, and although the first 7 runners to finish are considered the scoring team, at every meet ALL eligible athletes get to participate.
 There are no cuts, and no bench to sit on and watch while others play!

 • What is the Schedule?
-Cross Country is offered in the spring (March 19 - May 24).
-Practices are held M-F from 3:34-4:45 PM.
-Monday practices will meet at the Picnic Shelter at Battle Point Park.
-We will meet at the WMS Track on Tuesday-Friday.
-Click here to see this season's calendar. **This schedule is subject to change.**
+Cross Country is offered in the spring (March 16 - May 28).
+Practices are held M-F from 3:45-5:00 PM.
+All Monday practices will be at Battle Point Park (except for the first practice, 3/16); All other practices (Tuesday-Friday, and the first practice) will be held at the WMS Track.

-Once the competitive season starts, we generally race on Wednesdays.
+Once the competitive season begins, we generally race on Wednesdays.
 Middle school athletes race a variety of distances.
-However, the majority of our races will be 2.0 miles.
-The courses mostly run across grassy fields, wooded paths, and have a mixture of hills and flat ground.
-Some courses even include creek crossings and log jumps to make it interesting!
+However, most of our races will be 2.0 miles.
+The courses mostly run across grassy fields, wooded paths, some asphalt, and have a mixture of hills and flat ground.
+Some courses may include creek crossings and log jumps to make it interesting!
+Below is the tentative race (meet) schedule for the 2025-2026 Season:

 • Are you a Multi-Sport Athlete?
 Cross-country (XC) attracts driven and talented people.
 Because of this, many of our athletes participate in more than one sport.
 I strongly believe that participating in multiple sports is beneficial to all middle school athletes.
 To help facilitate this, we encourage athletes to join XC even if they are actively participating in another sport.
 However, for the health/safety of the athlete and the cohesiveness of our team, an athlete must be able to commit to the minimum requirements below.